guptaishant/wiki-Kubernetes/13_Probes_Lab.md

 - Salary, Employee, Attendance, Gateway
 - Identify the difference in deployment with and without readiness probe

-By the end of this lab, you will have a clear understanding of probes and how important a role they play in a fully functional app.
+By the end of this lab, you will have clear understanding of probes and how important a role they play in a fully functional app.

 **What you will not have yet is control in terms of allocation of pods in your k8s cluster**